Browser does not support script.

 The local council works out your Business Rates bill by multiplying your rateable value by the multiplier or 'poundage', which the government sets from 1 st April each year for the whole of England.
 There is a transitional relief scheme and a Small Business Rate Relief scheme, which in some cases can affect the amount payable.
 Details of this scheme can be obtained from the Council.

 The local authority works out the Business Rates by multiplying the rateable value of the property by the appropriate multiplier.
-From 1st April 2005 there are two multipliers; the standard non-domestic rating multiplier and the small business non-domestic rating multiplier.
+From 1st April 2005 there have been two multipliers; the standard non-domestic rating multiplier and the small business non-domestic rating multiplier.
 The former is higher to pay for small business rate relief.
-The Government sets the multipliers fro each financial year for the whole of England.
-The Government normally changes both multipliers every year in line with inflation.
-By law, the multipliers cannot go up by more than the rate of inflation apart from some minor adjustments to counteract losses from appeals and, in relation to the standard multiplier, to pay for small business rate relief.
-In the year of a revaluation it is set at a level which will keep the total amount raised in rates after the revaluation the same as before, plus inflation for that year.
+The Government sets the multipliers for each financial year for the whole of England.
 The yearly multipliers from April 2010 are shown below.

 2013/2014 Rating Multiplier